 Note: You are currently viewing documentation for Moodle 2.4.
-Up-to-date documentation for the latest stable version is available here: Groupings.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Groupings.

 If you want to make an activity (such as an assignment or a quiz) visible to only one set of users within a course, you need first to put the users into a group and then put them into a grouping.
 A single grouping can house one group or several groups.